A student in a lab coat cutting DNA

 Do I need to contact anyone before I apply?

-Before you apply, you should refer to the list of research themes and associated groups on the department's website, to identify areas of research that interest you.
+Before you apply, you should refer to the list of research projects and associated groups (which can be accessed via the course page on the Department of Oncology website) to identify areas of research that interest you.
 You should then contact a potential supervisor(s) to discuss the availability of research projects.

 General course enquiries can be directed to the course administrator via the contact details provided on this page.